deepakkum21/Docker/README.md

   - if the node is already started then restart it.
   - one can see the assigned labels by inspecting the node. engine level label will be under the engine key.
   - `docker service create --constraint="engine.labels.customLabelName==value" imageName` to add to the particular node having the custom engine label.

+  ## Docker Swarm Node Availability [active | pause | drain]

+  1. `Active`:- this state of the node means it can take new jobs from the manager.
+  2. `pause`:- this means all the existing services running in the node will run as usual but it will not take new task from the manager.

+  - `docker node update --availability=pause nodeName`

+  3. `drain`:- this will shift all the runnin services from the drain node to the other node in the cluster. so that one can do maintainance work in that node.

+  - `docker node update --availability=drain nodeName`